erdenebulgan1011/libraryUsingSQLite/README.md

 ## 🧾 License

-This project was created for educational purposes as part of the **Лабораторийн ажил 10 – Өгөгдлийн сантай ажиллах** coursework.
+This project was created for educational purposes.
 You may use or modify it for your own learning.

 ---